Vivek-04022001/documentation/docs/backend/global-utils.md

 def view_url():
     """URL to use for viewing

-    Files and Images get downloaded when they are directly called, instead of with /view appended.
+    Files and Images get downloaded when they're directly called, instead of with /view appended.
 We want to avoid that.
     """